-The two most popular accelerated lambing programs are the “3 lambings in 2 years” (3 in 2) and the Cornell Star system.
-The former requires the producer to manage two flocks that lamb every 8 mo (January, May, and September), alternating the first and second flocks.
-For example, in the northern hemisphere, over 24 mo, a ewe would be bred in the ovulatory season to lamb in the spring (December to lamb in May), then the transition season to lamb in the winter (August to lamb in January, and then the anovulatory season to lamb in the autumn (April to lamb in September).
+The two most popular accelerated lambing programs are the “3 lambings in 2 years” (3 in 2) and the Cornell STAR© system.
+The former requires the producer to manage two flocks that lamb every 8 months (January, May, and September), alternating the first and second flocks.
+For example, in the northern hemisphere, over a 24-month period, a ewe would be bred in the ovulatory season to lamb in the spring (December to lamb in May), then the transition season to lamb in the winter (August to lamb in January, and then the anovulatory season to lamb in the fall (April to lamb in September).
 If the ewe was found to be open at pregnancy scanning ~50 days after breeding, it could be “slipped” to the other flock and reexposed to the ram.
-To be successful, breeding exposures would need to be short to shorten the lambing interval, and lambs would need to be weaned by 2 mo of age to allow breeding back.
+To be successful, breeding exposures would need to be short to shorten the lambing interval, and lambs would need to be weaned by 2 months of age to allow breeding back.

-The Cornell Star system is similar but more tightly controlled.
-Ewes lamb every 7.2 mo instead of every 8 mo.
-This means a ewe can lamb five times in 3 yr.
+The Cornell STAR system is similar but more tightly controlled.
+Ewes lamb every 7.2 months instead of every 8 months.
+This means a ewe can lamb five times in 3 years.
 Length of exposure to the ram, time for ewes to wean lambs and be rebred, lambing, and lactation are all very short.